 Snake Plant Houseplant

-Another no-fuss plant, sansevieria (san(t)-sə-ˈvir-ē-ə) prefers dry conditions and dry soil.
-It is definitely a houseplant favorite!
-When it does require watering, don’t allow the water to remain at the bottom of your saucer and let it dry out completely before you water it again.
+As another no-fuss plant, sansevieria (san(t)-sə-ˈvir-ē-ə) prefers dry conditions and dry soil.
+It’s definitely an easy-care houseplant favorite!
+When it does require watering, don’t allow the water to remain at the bottom of your saucer and let it dry out completely before watering again.

 Mother-in law’s tongue prefers part shade, so feel to place it in your favorite spot and not worry about a constant light source.
 Remember, if you decide to set it outside in the summer months, pot it up in your favorite flowering planter and place it in a partly shaded area away from direct sunlight.